Ai-Layer-Labs/lightforge/SESSION_ISOLATION_FIX.md

 # Session Isolation Fix - THE RCRT WAY

-## 🐛 The Problem - Session Bleed
+## 🐛 The Problem - Confusing Session + Semantic Mix

-**Symptom**: Messages from Session A appear in Session B's chat history
+**Symptom**: Messages from old sessions appear in new session's chat history (but it's actually semantic search!)

-**Example**:
+**Example (Before Fix)**:
 ```
-Session 1 (4:45:10 PM):
+Session 1 (5:19 PM) - chat_history:
+- "I'm doing some testing"          ← Current session
-- "just running some tests"
+- "just running some tests"         ← Current session
-- "what about now?"  ← From Session 2!
+- "what about now?"                 ← OLD session (semantic match!)
-- "What am I looking at now"  ← From Session 2!
+- "What am I looking at now"        ← OLD session (semantic match!)
-- "generate a random number"  ← From Session 2!

-Session 2 (2:55:31 PM):
-- "what about now?"
-- "What am I looking at now"
-- "generate a random number"
 ```

+**It LOOKS like session bleed, but actually:**
+- Recent (session-filtered): First 2 messages ✅
+- Semantic (all sessions): Last 2 messages ✅

+**The real problem**: They're mixed in ONE array, so you can't tell which is which!

 ## 🔍 Root Cause